← All beaches & hotels

 Low Risk 2 / 5

-North Kaʻanapali Beach at Honua Kai has generally good water quality.
+North Kaʻanapali Beach at Honua Kai has historically baseline water quality.
 The beach is positioned north of the main Kaʻanapali resort corridor and benefits from less impervious surface runoff and a more open ocean exposure.
 The DOH monitors Kaʻanapali regularly and results for the northern section typically show low bacteria counts.

 The ocean here has a healthy reef ecosystem that supports sea turtles, indicating good overall marine health.
 Winter months can bring stronger north swells that make swimming more challenging, though bacteria risk remains low year-round under normal conditions.